azerothcore/acore-docker/README.md

 Now run this magic command sequence inside the downloaded folder to have everything up and running (with an interactive worldserver terminal):

 ```
 docker compose pull
-docker compose up ac-db-import
 docker compose up -d ac-authserver
 docker compose run --rm --service-ports ac-worldserver
 ```

+**NOTE 1: The first installation will take a while because it needs to download the images from the docker hub and create the entire database before running the server**

-**NOTE: The commands above should not be used if you want to keep your server up and running.
+**NOTE 2: The commands above should not be used if you want to keep your server up and running.
 Please, follow the steps below to proper setup your environment**

 Do you need a **game client**? check [this page](https://www.azerothcore.org/wiki/client-setup)!